 What is it?

-•The feline immunodeficiency virus (FIV) infection is a complex virus that causes immunodeficiency disease in domestic cats
+• Feline Immunodeficiency Virus (FIV) is a complex virus that causes immunodeficiency disease in domestic cats.

 What causes it?

-• The average age is five years at the time pf diagnosis, and the likelihood of infection increases with age
+• The average age is five years at the time of diagnosis, and the likelihood of infection increases with age.

 What tests are needed?

-• It is recommended that all cats receive FIV tests at some point in their lives, and is done prior to vaccination
+• It is recommended that all cats receive FIV tests at some point in their lives, and that it is done prior to vaccination.

 How is it treated?

-• Cats with clinical signs are treated with appropriate medications and supportive care depending upon the clinical signs and organ affected
+• Cats with clinical signs are treated with appropriate medications and supportive care depending on the clinical signs and the organ affected.

 What follow up care is needed?

-• Healthy positive cats should have routine physical examinations to assess the progression of the disease
+• Healthy FIV-positive cats should have routine physical examinations to assess the progression of the disease.

-• Most FIV-positive may still have a normal, healthy life, but prognosis is guarded
+• Most FIV-positive cats may still have a normal, healthy life, but prognosis is guarded.